EMD In North Salt Lake, Utah

 EMD's North Salt Lake facility was more than a warehouse.
 It was equipped as a rebuild center for both the 567 diesel engines and the rotating electrical gear (the generators and traction motors).
 Rather than Union Pacific sending the old equipment all the way from Salt Lake to La Grange, a suburb of Chicago, the railroad only had to move the equipment five miles north to EMD's new shop.

-The North Salt Lake branch remained as an important link in EMD's remanufacturing and warehousing network until April 1965, when the property was sold to a local developer.
+The North Salt Lake branch remained as an important link in EMD's remanufacturing and warehousing network until August 1964.
+The property was sold in April 1965 to a local developer.
 By that time EMD had greatly increased its capacity at its La Grange factory, and had completed warehouses in both Ogden, Utah, and Commerce, California.
-After EMD vacated the facility in 1965, it was occupied by defense contractor Sperry Corp.
+After EMD vacated the facility in 1964, it was occupied by defense contractor Sperry Utah Company.